tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 an orange and an orange
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The production associated to `Fruit` __does not__ undergo an immediate production but is closed together with the current environment according to scoping rules.
-Each occurence of the `Fruit` symbol in a descending environment (or in the same one, as in the example) causes the generation of the associated production in the environment that was closed with it.
+The production associated to `Fruit` __does not__ undergo an immediate generation but is closed together with the current environment according to scoping rules.
+Each occurrence of the `Fruit` symbol in a descending environment (or in the same one, as in the example) causes the generation of the associated production in the environment that was closed with it.

 ### Suspensions {#sec:suspensions}